ahmedsameh/simple-rest-svc/README.md

 # A simple Rest API systemd service with full CI/CD/CD through packer, Ansible, Docker, Kubernetes, Jenkins, Prometheus & Grafana

-Simple Rest API using python and Flask, the API is initialized using systemd service and it has the following information
+A simple Rest API using python and Flask, the API is initialized using systemd service and provides the following information on `/info`:
-a.
-Path: '/info'
-b.
-Method: GET
-c.
-Format: JSON

 ```json
 {"date":"", "time":"", "ip":"", "hash":""}
 ```

-The service is used through a systemd service, various deployment options are available through Packer, Docker, Ansible and Over the Google cloud using GKE, the whole project is following the CI/CD/CD principals using Jenkins pipeline, also Monitoring is available therough Prometheus & Grafana.
+The API is used through a systemd service, various deployment options are available through Packer, Docker, Ansible and Google Cloud using GKE, the whole project is following the CI/CD/CD principals using Jenkins pipeline, also Monitoring is available through Prometheus & Grafana.

-## Prerequistes
+## Perquisites

 Please insure that you have installed all the following components locally: